isaacyakl/brandojs/README.md

 bgChanger.next(); // remove this line if you want a smooth first transition
 ```

 [All options](https://brandojs.isaacyakl.com/docs/interfaces/Options.html) are optional.
-Default values and further details for them can be found in the <a href="https://brandojs.isaacyakl.com/docs/">API documentation</a>.
+Default values and further API usage details can be found in the <a href="https://brandojs.isaacyakl.com/docs/">API documentation</a>.

 ### ℹ️ Preload Images